aQaTL/MAL/README.md

 Commands listed in `help` are divides into categories:

-* **Update** command changes entry data and sends the updated version to MAL service
+* **Update** command changes entry data and sends the updated version to your account
 * **Action** command performs action that uses the entry data like printing it to the console
 * **Config** command manipulates on the app configuration file (look at `mal cfg --help` for details)